 Intel’s i5-11400/F was undoubtedly the best value processor for a time.
 Luckily for Intel, the processor that took over that position was an Alder Lake SKU.
 The i5-12400 comes at just $209, while the F-edition is around $180.

-If you’re considering getting the newer i3-13400, we still recommend going with the i5-12400 since the performance difference is almost negligible.
+If you’re thinking about getting the latest i3-13400, we still suggest choosing the i5-12400 as the performance gap is nearly insignificant.

 AMD’s only alternative is the Ryzen 5 7600.